kddove85/TwitchPlaysBot/README.md

 ## Installation

+Assuming you already have python installed.
+If not, head to https://www.python.org/

 1. Run ```pip install -r requirements.txt```
 2. You will need a token for your bot.
 To get one, go to https://twitchtokengenerator.com/
 3. You need to see 3 environmental variables:<br>